 f.
 CPC.
-A constellation of rapidly deployable, tactically mobile, tailorable, scalable, and survivable command nodes.
-The future CPC is the variable arrangement of multiple, distributed, and meshed command nodes cross-functionally organized from home station to the close area.
+A constellation of rapidly deployable, tactically mobile, tailorable, scalable, protected, and survivable command nodes.
+The future CPC is the variable arrangement of multiple, distributed, meshed, and protected command nodes cross-functionally organized from home station to the close area.84